Abdel Moneim al-Houni: Libyan Civil War

 During the Battle of Tripoli in August 2011, Houni speculated on Gaddafi's whereabouts.
 He stated that after losing Tripoli, Gaddafi had only three choices: his hometown Sirte, the desert Jufra District, or the oasis town of Traghan near the border with Niger.

 On 25 August 2011, the NTC was recognized by the Arab League as the legitimate government of Libya and Houni was once again allowed to serve as Libya's representative to the Arab League.
-In January 2012, Ibrahim Dabbashi accused Houni of stealing $17 million.
-In September 2012, the Libyan government claimed Houni no longer had any role in the government since March.

 2021 Libyan Presidential election

-On 22 November 2021, Houni registered to run for president at the electoral office in Tripoli.
-The presidential election was later postponed indefinitely.
+On 22 November 2021, Houni submitted his application to run for president at the High National Elections Commission (HNEC) office in Tripoli.
+While his candidacy was initially challenged during the vetting process, it was later reinstated through the standard appeals procedure before the wider electoral process was indefinitely postponed.